Maine Motorcycle Accident Attorneys

 You need to find a lawyer who is willing to stand up for your rights and protect your interests.
 Whether you have been injured, or you have lost a loved one in a motorcycle accident, you can count on Fales & Fales, P.A. to help.

 We’ve successfully fought for many clients injured in a motorcycle accident, including a Lisbon man who received a $450,000 settlement.
+Below is a review from one of our previous clients.

 Call us today at 888-526-9408 for a free consultation or contact us online.
 Remember, unless we are successful in winning a settlement, you pay nothing for our services.